Volue-Public/energy-smp-docs/docs/mesh/rest-api/introduction.md

 # Introduction

-Volue Mesh REST API is an official REST API built on top of the public gRPC interface to Volue Mesh.
+The Volue Mesh REST API is an official REST API built on top of the public gRPC interface to Mesh.
 It provides a RESTful interface for accessing Mesh energy data management functionality.
 The service is built with ASP.NET Core 8.0 and can be hosted using either IIS or Kestrel web server.

 Access to the Mesh REST API is normally: <https://server:7060> where server is the name of the server where the Mesh REST API service is running.

-The Mesh REST API offers also a Swagger user interface to manually test the usage.
-This Swagger interface is available as: <https://server:7060/swagger/index.html>. **Notice!** The Swagger interface may be turned off in the configuration.
+The Mesh REST API also offers a Swagger user interface to manually test the usage.
+This Swagger interface is available as: <https://server:7060/swagger/index.html>. _**Note!**_ The Swagger interface may be turned off in the configuration.

 - [Introduction](#introduction)
   - [Session Management Pattern](#session-management-pattern)